restatedev/service-protocol/service-invocation-protocol.md

 To notify a failure, the SDK can either:

 - Close the stream with an `ErrorMessage`.
+This message is used by the runtime for accurate reporting to the user.
 - Close the stream without `OutputStreamEntry` or `SuspensionMessage` or `ErrorMessage`.
-This is equivalent to sending an empty `ErrorMessage`.
+This is equivalent to sending an `ErrorMessage` with unknown reason.

 When notifying a failure, the SDK MUST NOT assume that every journal entry previously sent on the same message stream has been correctly stored.